-- Describe the roles, responsibilities, available resources, and procedures for the management of recovery from emergencies for the City of Kalamunda - Establish a basis for the coordination of recovery activities at the local level. - Promote effective liaison between al HMAs, emergency services and supporting agencies, which may become involved in recovery. - Provide a framework for recovery operations. - Assist recovery at a community, economic and environmental level. - Ensure available government and non-government support to affected communities is targeted. - Improve resilience of the relevant communities; and - Ensure that lessons learnt through the recovery process are captured and available for future recovery processes.
+- Describe the roles, responsibilities, available resources, and procedures for the management of recovery from emergencies for the City of Kalamunda. - Establish a basis for the coordination of recovery activities at the local level. - Promote effective liaison between all emergency management agencies that may become involved in recovery. - Provide a framework for community-led recovery operations. - Assist recovery in the context of built, natural, social and economic environments. - Ensure available government and non-government support to affected communities is targeted. - Improve resilience of the relevant communities. - Ensure that lessons learnt through the recovery process are captured and available for future recovery processes.

-1.3 Scope
+1.3 Scope of the Local Recovery Plan

-The scope of this Recovery Plan is limited to the boundaries of the City of Kalamunda and forms a part of its LEMA.
+The scope of this LRP is limited to the boundaries of the City of Kalamunda and forms a part of its LEMA.
 It details the recovery arrangements for the community and does not in any way detail how individual organisations will conduct recovery activities within their core business areas.